SOFAEnclave/enclave-configuration-service/README.md

 ## Create the Docker Image

-Please set the enclave SPID and IAS access key in the configuration file "deployment/conf/kubetee.json" before create image.
-You can apply the IAS access key and SPID from [here](https://api.portal.trustedservices.intel.com/EPID-attestation)

-And you also need to generate the test certificates like this (for development and test only, should use formal certificates in product environment):
+You need to generate the test certificates like this (for development and test only, should use formal certificates in product environment):

 ```
 ./deployment/generate_certs_and_kubeconfig.sh